breatheco-de/python-flask-api-tutorial/.learn/exercises/07.2-finish-post-todo/README.md

 Now... if we want to finish the post, we have to do two specific actions:

-+ Decode the `request.data` to convert it into a real python dictionary.
++ First decode the `request.data` to convert it into a real python dictionary.

-+ Add the dictionary into the list of todos.
++ Add the dictionary into the list of `todos`.

-+ Return the new list of todos.
++ Return the new list of `todos`.

 To decode any json string into a real python object, we can use this function: